 Effervescent Tablet Manufacturing: Excess moisture in the manufacturing area reacts with the effervescent tablets, making them stick to the machines and affecting their surface finish.

 Compounding of Tablets: Basic operation of chemical and pharmaceutical industries is the bringing together of the constituents, under precise conditions, to form compounds.
 Unwanted moisture may impede desired reactions or cause the formation of undesirable end products.
-Many diagnostic products used in medicine today involve radioactive material that must be mixed or compounded in a humidity controlled environment.
+Many diagnostic products used in medicine today involve radioactive material that must be mixed or compounded in a humidity-controlled environment.
 Aspirin and many other complex diagnostic compounds are moisture reactive.
-This leads to poor product quality and shortened shelf life.
+This leads to poor product quality and shortens shelf life.
 Potential problems like retarded growth in organic cultures, the disintegration of tablets, decomposition of formulations, shorter shelf life, etc.

 Tablet Compression: Many materials used in medicines have a physical affinity for moisture, resulting in lumping and caking of powder.
 Powdered material compressed into tablet form under high pressure will adhere only in the dry state.
 Humidity may cause the failure of the tableting process, and in some cases, decompose the drug and lessen its medicinal value.